 - CO1.
-Demonstrate the knowledge on automotive systems, electronic controls in automobiles. - CO2.
-Demonstrate the knowledge on automotive grade microcontrollers and components of microcomputer in automobile. - CO3.
-Demonstrate the knowledge on sensors, actuators, signal conditioning techniques, interfacing techniques and actuator mechanisms used in automotive systems. - CO4.
+Demonstrate knowledge of automotive systems, electronic controls in automobiles. - CO2.
+Demonstrate the knowledge of automotive grade microcontrollers and components of the microcomputer in an automobile. - CO3.
+Demonstrate knowledge of sensors, actuators, signal conditioning techniques, interfacing techniques and actuator mechanisms used in automotive systems. - CO4.
 Analyze functional and operational characteristics of electronics interventions in engines. - CO5.
-Demonstrate the knowledge on automotive instrumentation system.
+Demonstrate knowledge of automotive instrumentation systems.